aruniot099/Biometric_Attendance/README.md

       ii.Connect the circuit as per the  codes/pin_connection.xlsx.
-          *   Install PLatformio  on Terminal using  pip3 install platformio **  Flash Esp32 With  codes/Registrations_FingerPrints using (pio run and pio run -t upload).
+          *   Install PLatformio  on Terminal using  pip3 install platformio **  Flash Esp32 With  codes/Registrations_FingerPrints using (pio run and pio run -t upload). iii.using serial monitor store the fingre prints by giving a specific address from 3 to 1000.
+(As R307 can support 997 Fingre Prints)